 Tag the pet with all required rabies and license tags, and make sure that all tags include the temporary caretaker’s contact information.
 Microchipping the animal is also strongly recommended, since microchips provide permanent identification that will always be with your pets.

-Make sure the pet is spayed or neutered so it does not have the opportunity to breed while the owner is away.
+Make sure the pet is spayed or neutered so it does not have the desire or opportunity to breed while the owner is away.